 Dr. Kisley joined the UCCS Psychology Department in 2002.
 Before becoming the Chairperson in 2014 - 2017, he served as the department's Director of Graduate Training for 5 years.
 Dr. Kisley teaches, conducts research and mentors graduate and undergraduate psychology students in their research and professional development.
+He is currently the Associate Dean for the College of Letters, Arts & Sciences.

 PhD Neuroscience, University of Pennsylvania, 2000